 Once you are assigned a client, there is a 60-hour cap for your first month with the client (about 3 hours per day).
-The Standard Plan (which most of our clients are on) is 45hrs/month, but we offer 15 extra hours in the first month so that you have time to learn more about client, study their website, sign up for their email opt-in, and for any training calls.
+The Standard Plan (which most of our clients are on) is 45hrs/month, but we offer 15 extra hours in the first month (split between co-managers giving you each an addition 7.5 hours) so that you have time to learn more about client, study their website, sign up for their email opt-in, and for any training calls.
 This prep work is mandatory, not optional!
 Showing the client how much you've already learned about them and their business is the fastest way to establish trust.

 At the end of the 30 days, we will schedule a call with you and with the client (separately) to assess how the first month has gone.
-If the client chooses not to upgrade or downgrade their plan, the hourly cap reverts to the standard 45hrs/month.
+If the client chooses not to upgrade or downgrade their plan, the hourly cap reverts to the standard 45hrs/month and you and your co-manager will determine who will take what hours so this cap is not exceeded.
 At this point, you will also "graduate" to the standard rate, which will remain in effect for every new client you take on going forward.